-Degradation of perovskite has been a well developed topic on this blog.
-Actually, it represents one of the greatest challenge to adress.
+Degradation of perovskite has been a well-developed topic on this blog.
+Actually, it represents one of the greatest challenges to address.
 Scientists try to tackle the degradation issues from many approach angles.
-Here I showcase two articles I’ve read in the past months about how the lattice evolves and how it leads to the cell degradation: “Effects of Small Polar Molecules on Degradation Proceses of Perovskite Solar Cells”, from Prof. Chun-Sing Lee et al. and “Study on degradation mechanism of perovskite solar cell and their recovering effect by introducing CH₃NH₃I layers” from Prof Masanori Ozaki et al. I find important links between those two articles, that is actually what I wanted to present.
+Here I showcase two articles I’ve read in the past months about how the lattice evolves and how it leads to cell degradation: “Effects of Small Polar Molecules on Degradation Processes of Perovskite Solar Cells”, from Prof. Chun-Sing Lee et al. and “Study on degradation mechanism of perovskite solar cell and their recovering effect by introducing CH₃NH₃I layers” from Prof Masanori Ozaki et al. I find important links between those two articles, that is actually what I wanted to present.

 As we all know, degradation of perovskite materials can be caused by humidity, oxygen, light, or heat.
 After being exposed to humidity, the perovskite’s colour changes, making it a perfect moisture sensitive material.
 In this very interesting article, Prof. Eugene A. Katz and co-workers found that the decomposition of perovskite is induced by illumination in the presence of water.
 In fact, concentrated sunlight experiments have shown that light triggers degradation and the mechanism depends highly on the temperature and the composition of the materials.

 Water has been considered as the main cause of the instability of the perovskite, causing hydrolysis reactions that degrade the solar cells.
-Prof. Aron Walsh and co-workers have shown in 2014 that upon illumination and heating, hydrated MAPI (methylamonium lead triodide) perovskite phases, such as MAPbI₃.H2O and MA₄PbI₆.2H₂O are formed and are followed by the release of gas phase, composed of MAI.
-Those hydrated phases present no optoelectronic properties therefore this effect is considered responsible of the degradation along which the cell proceeds.
+Prof. Aron Walsh and co-workers have shown in 2014 that upon illumination and heating, hydrated MAPI (methylammonium lead triiodide) perovskite phases, such as MAPbI₃.H2O and MA₄PbI₆.2H₂O are formed and are followed by the release of a gas phase, composed of MAI.
+Those hydrated phases present no optoelectronic properties, therefore, this effect is considered responsible for the degradation along which the cell proceeds.